How to boost your stem cell regeneration internally

 Stem cells carry the miraculous potential for regaining health, regeneration, and rejuvenation.
 However, this potential does not fully unfold in a “clogged-up,” nutrient-deficient, and overburdened body.
 Stem cells need a clean environment, which we create with clean foods (mainly tropical fruits) and avoiding harmful substances and foods.

-Thus cleaning out the body and the lymph system (our garbage system) through the right diet is vital to boost stem cell activity.
+Thus, cleaning out the body and the lymph system (our garbage system) through the natural human diet is vital to boost stem cell activity.
 Learning about (and slowly transitioning into) the human species-appropriate diet is the natural and effective way to clean out the lymphatic system and thus boost your stem cell power and use its full regenerative potential.

 Also, you can easily access and use your own stem cells for skin rejuvenation and trouble spots, at home!
 Read more on DIY stem cell uses here.